Danah boyd

-Danah boyd (stylized in all lowercase, born November 24, 1977 as Danah Michele Mattas) is an American technology and social media scholar.
+danah boyd (born November 24, 1977 as Danah Michele Mattas) is an American technology and social media scholar.
 She is a partner researcher at Microsoft Research, the founder of Data & Society Research Institute, and a distinguished visiting professor at Georgetown University.
+As of March 2026 she is working as Professor of Communication at Cornell University.

 Early life and education

 Boyd grew up in Lancaster, Pennsylvania, and Altoona, Pennsylvania.
 According to her website, she was born Danah Michele Mattas.
 She attended Manheim Township High School from 1992 to 1996.
 She used online discussions forums during high school.
 She called Lancaster a "religious and conservative" city.
 Having had online discussions on the topic, she began to identify as queer.
 A few years later, her brother taught her how to use IRC and Usenet.
 She became a participant on Usenet and IRC in her junior year in high school, spending a lot of time browsing, creating content, and conversing with strangers.
 Though active academically, boyd had a difficult time socially in high school.
 She credits "her survival to her mother, the Internet, and a classmate whose misogynistic comments inspired her to excel."